redislabs-training/ru203/README.md

     FT.CREATE checkouts-idx ON HASH PREFIX 1 ru203:book:checkout: SCHEMA user_id TAG SORTABLE book_isbn TAG SORTABLE checkout_date NUMERIC SORTABLE return_date NUMERIC SORTABLE checkout_period_days NUMERIC SORTABLE geopoint GEO

-## Querying
+## Querying structured data

 ### Querying versus full-text search

-For the purposes of this course, we organize concepts based on whether you are "querying" or doing "full-text search."
+For the purposes of this course, we organize concepts based on whether you are querying structured data or doing full-text search.
 The reality is that full-text search is a kind of query, and in fact, you use the same RediSearch command for both: `FT.SEARCH`.

 However, there are important differences.
 When you query, you are probably looking for a known value, or set of values, in structured data.
 Imagine data such as the following: